tomoneko2222/roblox-cookie-checker/README.md

 - `src/views/tab1.py`: Defines the view of the first tab with an input field for the user to enter a cookie.
 - `src/views/tab2.py`: Defines the view of the second tab that uses the cookie entered in the first tab to retrieve and display the account's friend information.
 - `src/views/tab3.py`: Defines the view of the third tab that uses the cookie entered in the first tab to retrieve and display the player information.
+- `src/views/tab_gamepasses.py`: Defines the view of the fourth tab that displays the owned game passes of the authenticated user.

 ## Setup Instructions